legalpageorg/legalpage/README.md

 * Because creating a legal page sucks. 😜
 * Host a good-looking legal page in seconds.
 * Community-maintained templates.
-* Give your customer full transparency on updates.
+* Give your user full transparency on updates.

 ## How?
 Follow these steps to create your legal page.